-3. Transition plan for climate change mitigation (E1-1)
+3. Transition Plan for climate change mitigation (E1-1)

-48. This section provides guidance for the implementation of disclosure requirement ESRS E1-1 'Transition Plan for Climate Change Mitigation'.
-It follows the structure of disclosure requirement laid out in paragraph 16 of ESRS F1-1.

-3.1 Overall disclosure objective of ESRS E1-1

-- 49. The Transition Plan for Climate Change Mitigation° covered by the ESRS E1-1 Disclosure Requirement contains different elements related to strategy, policies, targets, action plans and resources.
+- 94:49.
+This section explains how to implement the requirements of ESRS E1, following the structure of ESRS E1-1disclosure requirement laid out in paragraph 16 of ESRS E1-1. - 3.1 Overall disclosure objective of ESRS E1-1 - 1.50.
+The transition plan Transition Plan for climate change mitigation Climate Change Mitigation14 covered by theESRS E1-1 disclosure requirementDisclosure Requirement contains different elements related to strategy, policies, targets, action plans and resources.
 It is, in practice, a strategic summary of disclosures provided in E1, with some additional transparency elements.
-This differs from a simple, generic climate plan as its specific intention is to provide users of information with an understanding of the undertaking's past, current and future efforts to ensure that its strategy and business model are compatible with the objective of limiting global warming to 1.5 °C. Hence, it is to be understood in terms of transparency with regard to the transition plan, which provides a level of information enabling users to assess the ambition and credibility10 of the transition plan itself in connection to limiting global warming to 1.5 °C. By disclosing the elements detailed in paragraph 16 explained below, the undertaking can effectively illustrate its strategy and ambition to mitigate climate change. - 50.
-The disclosures on the plan provided under E1 paragraph 16 are designed to provide an understanding of the plan as a whole, and the detail of the information disclosed under E1-1 is to be proportionate to the IROs of the undertaking which can be related to its size, exposure to high impact/high risk climate activities.
-For example, undertakings with a large share of locked in emissions, may need to consider more details; smaller, less exposed undertakings, may provide simpler disclosures. - 51.
+This differs from a simple, generic climate plan, as its specific intention is to provide users of information with an understanding of the undertaking's past, current and future efforts to ensure that its strategy and business model are compatible with the objective of limiting global warming to 1.5°C5 °C. Hence, it is to be understood as a in terms of transparency overwith regard to the transition plan, that which provides a level of information enabling users to assess the ambition and credibility15 of the transition plan itself in connection with limiting global warming to 1.5°C. This compatibility is crucial forto limiting global warming to 1.5°C, as per the Paris Agreement, and achieving climate neutrality by 2050.
+By disclosing the elements detailed in paragraph 16, explained below, the undertaking can effectively illustrate its strategy and ambition to mitigate climate change. - 51.
+The disclosures on the plan provided under E1§ paragraph 16; are designed to provide an understanding of the plan as a whole., and the detail of the information disclosed under E1-1 is to be proportionate to the IROs of the undertaking which can be related to its size, exposure to high impact/high risk climate activities.
+For example, undertakings with a large share of locked in emissions, may need to consider more details; smaller, less exposed undertakings, may provide simpler disclosures. - 2:52.
 Consideration should be given to the consistency between the targets and the proposed actions, investments and changes in strategy and business model.
 Other key considerations are (i) the consistency of the information disclosed under E1-1 and the information disclosed in the financial statements, and (ii) the assumption used in the preparation of both the financial statement and the sustainability statement.
-Required information encompasses the steps, timelines, responsibilities (ESRS 1 paragraph 123; E1 paragraph 1), means and resources allocated or planned to make its strategy and business model compatible with limiting global warming to 1.5 °C. - 52.
-The compatibility of targets with the objective of limiting warming to 1.5°C plays an important role in the consideration of transition plans, in particular
+Required information encompasses the steps, timelines, responsibilities [(ESRS 2§; E1§];1 paragraph 123; E1 paragraph 1), means and resources allocated or planned to make its strategy and business model compatible with 1.5limiting global warming to 1.5 °C.

-$^{^9}$ An aspect of an undertaking's overall strategy that lays out the undertaking's targets, actions and resources for its transition to a lower-carbon economy, including actions such as reducing its GHG emissions with regard to the objective of limiting global warming to 1.5 °C and climate neutrality.
+14 An aspect of an undertaking's overall strategy that lays out the undertaking's targets-, actions and resources for its transition towardsto a lower--carbon economy, including actions such as reducing its GHG emissions with regard to the objective of limiting global warming to 1.5°C and climate neutrality.

-10 The credibility of a transition plan for climate change mitigation is not a concept that is currently defined under ESRS.
-For a possible reference see the NGFS report on credible micro-prudential transition plans that provides the following definition: "the credibility of a transition plan could be broadly defined as the quality and completeness of the described actions to mitigate and adapt to climate risks."
+15 The credibility of a transition plan for climate change mitigation is not a concept that is currently defined under ESRS.
+For possible reference see XXX.For a possible reference see the NGFS report on credible microprudential transition plans that provides the following definition: "the credibility of a transition plan could be broadly defined as the quality and completeness of the described actions to mitigate and adapt to climate risks."